SEED-platform/cbl-workflow/README.md

 ### Prerequisites
 1. Optionally create a Virtualenv Environment
-2. Run `pip install -r requirements.txt`
+2. Dependencies are managed through Poetry, install with `pip install poetry`
+3. Install dependencies with `poetry install`
-3. Create a `.env` file in the root with your MapQuest API key in the format:
+4. Create a `.env` file in the root with your MapQuest API key in the format:
     ```dotenv
     MAPQUEST_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     ```
+    Note that if an env key for MAPQUEST_API_KEY exists in your profile, then it use that over the .env file.
-4. Create a `locations.json` file in the root containing a list of addresses to process in the format:
+5. Create a `locations.json` file in the root containing a list of addresses to process in the format:
     ```json
     [
       {